Shopping Links

 A young man with no memory of his own past finds himself suddenly under assault by the military.
 Though unclear whether it is a blessing or a curse, this "Patient X" is in possession of a powerful suit of armor, but there is more to it than just a simple weapon.
 Meanwhile, Nathaniel Cage, who has motives of his own in tracking down Patient X, seeks out the help of Erica Sugiyama, but even her knowledge of this project only scratches the surface of what is really going on.

-It's hard to make any meaningful statements about the story, since the first episode only establishes the groundwork, but so far it looks to be a reasonably interesting sci-fi story with an added overtone of mythology.
-I can say that the characters were established solidly, and the hit-the-ground-running way the story is introduced got me interested.
+It's hard to make any meaningful statements about the story, since the first episode only establishes the groundwork, but it looks to be a reasonably interesting sci-fi tale with an added overtone of mythology.
+I can say that it succeeds at solidly establishing the characters, and the hit-the-ground-running way the story is introduced got me interested.

-In particular, I liked that the introduction of the plot gave enough concrete information to get a good grasp of what was going on while still leaving enough details out to keep plenty of mystery in the air.
-It also didn't feel like there was an active effort to keep the viewer in the dark--more like some of the important pieces of information just haven't come up yet.
+In particular, I liked that the introduction of the plot gives enough concrete information to get a good grasp of what's going on while still leaving enough details out to keep plenty of mystery in the air.
+It also doesn't feel like it's actively trying to keep the viewer in the dark--more like some of the important pieces of information just haven't come up yet.

 This is thankfully a case where the story comfortably carries the production, but the visual end is no slouch, either.
 The style is essentially identical to Understanding Chaos, so I'm repeating a lot from my review of that title, but basically Shadowskin uses 3D computer models to produce animation that looks almost indistinguishable from hand-drawn art.
-The dark visual style and more realistic character designs have a look similar to movies like Jin Roh or Ghost in the Shell, and although the fluidity of animation, style, level of detail, and sense of lived-in grime isn't on par with those high-budget productions, it's still a good looking OAV.
-My only real complaint is that the backgrounds are a little on the bland side, although there was one reasonably creative abstract setting and a couple of very brief but really nice looking action sequences to make up for that.
+The dark visual style and relatively realistic character designs have a look similar to movies like Jin Roh or Ghost in the Shell, and although the fluidity of animation, style, level of detail, and sense of lived-in grime isn't on par with those high-budget productions, it's still a good-looking OAV.
+My only real complaint is that the backgrounds are a little on the bland side, although there is one reasonably creative abstract setting and a couple of very brief but slick-looking action sequences to make up for that.

-Due to a combination of good design, some hand touch-up, and a very good cel shader, the 3D characters look both hand drawn and quite good, but there are a couple of minor side effects.
-The only significant one that I noticed was that the character animation was just a bit stiff, but this wasn't a big deal.
-The other issue were a couple of angles in which characters' faces ended up looking just a bit odd (not surprising, since the anime style was never designed for three dimensions), but this was also minor.
-I wasn't personally fond of some of the character designs, but that's a matter of personal taste, not a failure of the medium or the production.
+Due to a combination of good design, some hand touch-up, and a very good cel shader, the 3D characters look both hand-drawn and quite good, but there are a couple of minor side effects.
+The only significant one is that the character animation is just a bit stiff, but that's not a big deal.
+My only other nitpick is that a couple of angles make the characters' faces look just a bit odd (not surprising, since the anime style was never designed for three dimensions).
+I'm not particularly fond of some of the character designs, but that's a matter of personal taste, not a failure of the medium or the production.

-An interesting side note is that, despite being rendered from models, the animation wasn't high frame rate at all--about OAV level--and the mouth movements were standard open-and-close anime style.
-This might have been due to budget constraints (less render time), but it also had the arguably positive effect of making the production look that much more like cel art.
+An interesting side note is that, despite being rendered from models, the animation isn't high frame rate at all--about modest-budget OAV level--and the mouth movements are standard open-and-close anime style.
+This might have been due to budget constraints (less render time), but it also has the arguably positive effect of making the production look that much more like cel art.

-The voice acting is, unfortunately, rather flat all around, but at least the casting is good enough to offer a variety of natural-sounding voices, and our apparent hero is probably the most natural of the lot.
-The music isn't particularly remarkable either, but the slow, generally sad-sounding synthesizer pieces compliment the story effectively and unobtrusively.
+The voice acting is, unfortunately, rather flat all around, but at least the casting is good enough to offer a variety of natural-sounding voices.
+Our apparent hero, voiced by creator Terrence Walker, is probably the most natural of the lot.
+The music (also by Terrence Walker) isn't particularly remarkable either, but the slow, generally sad-sounding synthesizer pieces compliment the story effectively and unobtrusively.

 In all, Shadowskin, as of the first episode, lays a reasonably solid foundation for a sci-fi yarn.
-There are a couple of decent little action scenes, plenty of information to begin piecing a story together from, and enough mystery and allusions to a creative concept to keep me interested in where it will go.
-Considering that it's an independent production, I'd consider it a rousing success, and even based on its own merits it was at least average, with the potential to be more as the story develops.
+There are a couple of decent little action scenes, plenty of information to begin piecing a story together from, and enough mystery and allusions to keep me interested in where it will go.
+Considering that it's a one-man independent production, I'd consider it a rousing success, and even left to stand entirely on its own merits it's at least average, with the potential to be more as the story develops.

 Related Recommendations